Menu Close

 The Galileo Educational Network has had the privilege of serving the educational community since 1999.
 Over the past 21 years, we have provided professional learning to over 40,000 dedicated leaders and teachers supporting and encouraging them to improve, strengthen, and change their professional practices to become more effective and innovative.
 We have contributed to the research literature in areas such as design-based professional learning, school and district leadership, design orientations to leading and teaching, responsive teaching, student intellectual engagement, and effective mathematics teaching.
 Unfortunately, like many good ideas, our time has come to an end as a formal organization.
 We know that many educators use our website for resources.

-As a courtesy to those individuals we will maintain our website until June 30, 2022.
+As a courtesy to those individuals we maintain this website.

 Designing Learning